 FindLaw's Child Support Amounts section has additional articles and resources to help you better understand the process.
 Contact a local child support attorney if you have additional questions or need representation.

 Given the discretion that many judges have over child support orders and the various models that can be used, it may not always be easy to predict how much you could pay in child support.
 This can also make it difficult for you to start planning for your next steps in life.
 However, an experienced family law attorney who practices in your area would have a much better idea of how your courts determine child support.
-Make things easier on yourself and reach out to an attorney today for a free initial evaluation of your case.
+Make things easier on yourself and reach out to an experienced child support attorney today to discuss your specific situation.